Bank of Cyprus Privacy Statement

 3. What personal data we process and where we collect it from

-We collect and process different types of personal data which we receive from our customers (potential and current) in person or via their representative or via our alternative channels of communication such as 1bank or our website, in the context of our business relationship.
+We collect and process different types of personal data which we receive from data subjects in person or via their representative or via our alternative channels of communication such as 1bank or our website, in the context of our business relationship.

 We may also collect and process personal data which we lawfully obtain not only from you but from other entities within the Bank of Cyprus Group, or other third parties e.g. credit reference agencies such as Artemis Bank Information Systems Limited, public authorities, companies that introduce you to us, companies that process card payments such as JCC Payment Systems Ltd.